RayH4ck-Ex3/WifiProfileExtractor/README.md

 A simple C# console tool that displays all saved Wi-Fi profiles on your device along with their passwords (if available).
 The tool also allows you to save the results to a CSV file.

+## 🙏 About
+This project was created with the intention of being a *sadaqah jariyah* (صدقة جارية).
+If you find it useful or educational, feel free to use it, modify it, and share it.

+May Allah accept and reward all beneficial knowledge shared. 🤍

 ## ✨ 𝐅𝐄𝐀𝐓𝐔𝐑𝐄𝐒

 - Retrieves all saved Wi-Fi profiles using the `netsh` command.